Review: D-Day Museum, Arromanches

 Planning for D-Day started in March 1943, although it had been known since Jan 1942 that there would be an invasion, and the Allies, especially the USA, were already building up their men and materials in preparation.
 The problem was ships.

 Flat-bottomed landing ships couldn’t deliver the assault forces and then go on to deliver the continuous stream of weapons, vehicles, men, fuel, armaments and equipment needed to sustain them in battle.
 That would have to be done by ordinary cargo ships.
 Thankfully, the USA was beginning to outstrip merchant ship losses to U-boats in the Atlantic with their Liberty Ship programme.
 The problem was that ordinary deep-keeled merchantmen needed a port to unload, and there weren’t any of those on the coast of Europe.
 Nor were any likely to become available quickly even if captured.
 The Germans would do all they could to sabotage them.
 So, the Allies had to build their own port.
-As Lord Louis Mountbatten said: “If we can’t capture a port we must take one with us.”
+As Vice-Admiral John Hughes-Hallett said: “If we can’t capture a port we must take one with us.”

 The coast of Normandy can be unforgiving to the unprepared.